Crete Bus Trips

 A short walk from the sandy Ammoudi Beach, the family-run Eleni Studios is located in the seaside Agios Nikolaos Town.

-Within walking distance of the bus station and the beach, Eleni Studios is your home away from home in Agios Nikolaos.
+400 metres from the bus station and 200 metres from the beach, Eleni Studios is your home away from home in Agios Nikolaos.
 Meet your new friendly hosts and receive genuine Cretan hospitality.

 Getting Here